 Is claw chewing in cats normal?

-Cats chew their nails as a part of normal grooming, but in some cases, nail-biting can have an underlying medical cause or be a manifestation of compulsive behaviour.
+Cats chew their claws as a part of normal grooming, but in some cases, nail-biting can have an underlying medical cause or be a manifestation of compulsive behaviour.

 Chewing and biting the claws is a part of normal grooming.
 Like an onion, the claws are made up of several layers which grow from the inside out.
 Over time the outer layer becomes worn and frayed, and the cat will chew and bite at the claw during grooming to remove the outer layer to reveal a sharp claw underneath.